 The Norma Epstein Foundation Awards in Creative Writing at University College at the University of Toronto were established in 1946 in memory of Norma Epstein (UC '45).
-Biennial National prizes are offered in the total amount of approximately $2,000, open to any student currently registered in an undergraduate or graduate degree program at a Canadian university.
-There will be a National Norma Epstein competition in 2017.
-The deadline for submission is May 1.
+Biennial national prizes are offered in the categories of Poetry, Drama, and Short Story.
+The total amount available for the next competition will be approximately $8,000.
+Any student currently registered in an undergraduate or graduate degree program at a Canadian university may participate.

-Past UC and National Norma Epstein Award winners include David Adams Richards, Barbara Amiel, Stephanie Bolster, David Cronenberg, Janice Kulyk Keefer, Michelle Landsberg, Anne Michaels, Michael Ondaatje, James Reaney, and Miriam Waddington.
+Past UC and National Norma Epstein Award winners include David Adams Richards, Barbara Amiel, Stephanie Bolster, David Cronenberg, Janice Kulyk Keefer, Michelle Landsberg, Anne Michaels, Michael Ondaatje, James Reaney, Colleen Thibaudeau, and Miriam Waddington.

 Conditions Governing the National Norma Epstein Awards:

-- Entrants may submit no more than two entries in total and no more than one entry in any of the categories: Poetry; Drama; Novel; Short Story.
+- Students may submit no more than one entry in each of the following categories: Poetry; Drama; and Short Story.

-- Entries in the categories of Poetry, Drama, Novel, and Short Story may include a poem or small group of thematically related poems, a play of any length, a short story or small group of thematically related short stories of up to 7,500 words, an excerpt from a novel of up to 7,500 words.
+- Entries in the categories of Poetry, Drama, and Short Story may include a poem or small group of thematically related poems of up to 1,200 words, a play of up to 10,000 words, or a short story of up to 7,500 words.

 - The names of the award winners will appear on the University College website.